-Cholera vaccination campaign launched in post-cyclone Mozambique
+Cholera vaccinations launched in post-cyclone Mozambique

-GENEVA (Reuters) - Health officials launched a vaccination campaign in Mozambique’s cyclone-hit port city of Beira on Wednesday in an effort to contain an outbreak of cholera that has already infected over 1,400 people, the World Health Organization (WHO) said.
+GENEVA (Reuters) - Health officials launched a vaccination campaign in Mozambique’s cyclone-hit port city of Beira on Wednesday in an effort to contain an outbreak of cholera that has already infected more than 1,400 people, the World Health Organization (WHO) said.

-The U.N. health agency has shipped some 900,000 doses of oral cholera vaccine to Mozambique, where Cyclone Idai last month flattened homes and unleashed widespread flooding.
+Some 900,000 doses of oral cholera vaccine arrived on Tuesday in Mozambique, where Cyclone Idai last month flattened homes and unleashed widespread flooding.

-All the vaccine doses have arrived and the aim is to immunize 900,000 people in a six-day campaign that started on Wednesday.
+The vaccination campaign is currently planned to last six days and aims to immunize 900,000 people across four districts including 500,000 in Beira.

+“We are pretty confident that we will reach the target,” WHO spokesman Christian Lindmeier said in Geneva.

 Some 843 people were killed by the storm and subsequent flooding in Mozambique, Zimbabwe and Malawi.
 Humanitarian efforts are turning to preventing further loss of life due to disease.